rcdoc-org/ACL-Modification-and-Logging/README.md

 - Capture_All_FilesFolders
     - This function takes in the root path given in the global variables and then captures all the files and folders into one array that's type [System.IO.DirectoryInfor[]] in the script.
 It then returns that array to the function, "Processing_FileFolder_Changes".

 - Processing_FileFolder_Changes
 - Retrieve_Current_ACL
+    - This function takes in an individual folder from the folders array that's passed via the function, "Processing_FileFolder_Changes".
+It then returns the ACL's on the item via the built in function, "Get-ACL".

 - Backup_Current_ACL
 - Process_Access_Rules
 - Check_For_Allowed_Groups